Plotting the simulation results¶

 analyses.

-To do so, navigate to the scripts
+To do so, navigate to the scripts directory of the project:

 cd /path/to/your/copy/of/codiv-sanger-bake-off/scripts